yan-zaretskiy/PartStacker/Documentation/Building.md

 * If you don't have Visual Studio 2022 yet, visit [this download link](https://visualstudio.microsoft.com/thank-you-downloading-visual-studio/?sku=Community&channel=Release&version=VS2022) for the installer
 * If you already have Visual Studio 2022, open the Visual Studio Installer already on your computer
-    * Ensure you have at least version 17.8
+    * Ensure you have at least version 17.12
-    * The screenshot below shows version 17.12, which is higher than 17.8
     * ![](./Building/Visual_Studio_Version.png)
     * Otherwise, update Visual Studio to a new enough version
     * ![](./Building/Visual_Studio_Update.png)